NATIONAL ASSOCIATION OF ASSESSMENT DIRECTORS PDF

 A vacancy in the office of Treasurer will be filled by a qualified member appointed by the Board of Directors.

-Four Directors shall be elected by the membership of the Association.
-The nominees for two of the positions shall represent school, county, or state education agencies.
+Four Directors-at-Large shall be elected by the membership of the Association.
+The nominees for two of the positions shall represent school, district, county, or state education agencies.
 The nominees for the remaining two positions may be selected from the membership at large.
-Each Director shall be elected for a four-year term.
-These terms shall be staggered in such a way that one Director is elected each year.
-If a Director resigns from office or is elected an Officer during the term as Director, the runner-up in the Director election that year may be appointed to fill the position until the expiration of the term.
+Each Director-at-Large shall be elected for a four-year term.
+These terms shall be staggered in such a way that one Director-at-Large is elected each year.
+If a Director-at-Large resigns from office or is elected an Officer during the term as Director-at-Large, the runner-up in the Director-at-Large election that year may be appointed to fill the position until the expiration of the term.
 If that individual is unable or unwilling to fill that position, the President, with the approval of the Board of Directors, may appoint an individual to fill the position until the expiration of the term.

 Meetings of the Board of Directors shall be held yearly before and/or after the Annual Meeting of the general membership.
-Board members should receive notice of the meeting in written form.
-Other meetings, which may be held via electronic means, may be called by the President as needed.
+Board members should receive notice of the meeting.
+Other meetings, may be called by the President as needed.

 A majority of the Board of Directors shall constitute a quorum.